-- Offers on-campus, online, or hybrid classes for flexible or convenient attendance without compromising hands-on training,
+- Offers on-campus, online, or hybrid classes for flexible or convenient attendance without compromising hands-on training for budding Dental Hygienists,

-- Exhibits rigorous, yet engaging and innovative training in the field of Dental Hygienist coursework that takes into account the readiness of students in taking the next step to their budding career,
+- Exhibits rigorous, yet engaging and innovative training in the field of Dental Hygienists programs and coursework that takes into account the readiness of students in taking the next step in their budding career,

-- Taught by outstanding faculty consisting of experts in the field of Dental Hygiene,
+- Taught by outstanding faculty consisting of experts in the field of oral hygiene and as Dental Hygienists,

 - Held in high esteem among academic agencies, industry organizations, and journalistic resources,

 - Displays stellar reviews and feedback from school alumni and students who have successfully completed programs as registered Dental Hygienists,

 - Offers a convenient application process,